 This article covers the following topics:

 In order to use Answer Bot, you must meet the following requirements:

-- Have at least 10 English-language Help Center articles.
+- Have an active Help Center with at least 10 English-language articles

 - Be set up to receive English-language tickets

 You can open the Answer Bot management page by clicking the Admin icon () in the sidebar, then selecting Business Rules > Answer Bot.

 The montly activity summary displays information Answer Bot activity, including: